Toysoft/OpenGD77-/docs/OpenGD77 User Guide.md

 #### VFO Quick Menu

 Pressing the **Orange** button on the top of the radio in VFO mode displays the Quick menu for the VFO screen.
 Currently this has five options.

-Whilst scanning the mode indicator DMR or FM will flash.

 ##### VFO selection A or B